nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 * `earliest`
 * `latest`

-<span>&#10071;</span> Connoisseur will ignore extra blank spaces that are typed after the commmand.
+<span>&#10071;</span> Connoisseur will ignore extra blank spaces that are typed after the command.
 If blank spaces are
   typed before the command, Connoisseur will detect it as an invalid command.

 <span>&#10071;</span> The command 'list' is case-insensitive.
 On the other hand, when inputting sorting method ensure it is in lower case.<br>